ElliotSchumacher/ElliotSchumacher/README.md

 ---
 ## About Me
-My name is **Elliot Schumacher** and I am a student studing *geographic information systems* and *web developement* at the University of Washington (UW).
-While at the UW, I have helped found a coding club called the Husky Coding Project.
-I will be graduating in Decemeber 2022 and am **currently looking for an entry-level software engineer position starting January 2023**.
+My name is **Elliot Schumacher** and I am a recent graduate of the University of Washington (UW) where I  studies *geographic information systems* and *web developement* .
+While at the UW, I helped found a coding club called the Husky Coding Project.
+I am **currently looking for an entry-level software engineer position**.

 ---